Sintering: Mechanical equilibrium

 Grain growth occurs due to motion of atoms across a grain boundary.
 Convex surfaces have a higher chemical potential than concave surfaces, therefore grain boundaries will move toward their center of curvature.
 As smaller particles tend to have a higher radius of curvature and this results in smaller grains losing atoms to larger grains and shrinking.
 This is a process called Ostwald ripening.
 Large grains grow at the expense of small grains.

 Grain growth in a simple model is found to follow:

 Here G is final average grain size, G0 is the initial average grain size, t is time, m is a factor between 2 and 4, and K is a factor given by:

 Here Q is the molar activation energy, R is the ideal gas constant, T is absolute temperature, and K0 is a material dependent factor.
-In most materials the sintered grain size is proportion to the inverse square root of the fractional porosity, implying that pores are the most effective retardant for grain growth during sintering.
+In most materials the sintered grain size is proportional to the inverse square root of the fractional porosity, implying that pores are the most effective retardant for grain growth during sintering.